Frederic Hughes: Military career

 In 1875, Hughes joined the part-time military forces – the Militia – being assigned as a gunner to the St Kilda Artillery Battery.
 After eight years, he had reached the rank of sergeant, before being commissioned as an officer in 1885.
 He assumed command of the Victorian Nordenfeldt Battery in mid-1888 with the rank of captain, and continued in the role after it became part of the Victorian Horse Artillery the following year, commanding the Rupertswood Battery.
-He received his majority in 1891 and then served in the field artillery from 1897 until undertaking a staff role in Melbourne after.
-In 1901, he was achieved the rank of lieutenant colonel, and assumed command of the 11th Light Horse Regiment in 1903.
+He received his majority in 1891 and, on the disbandment of his battery, he transferred to the field artillery in 1897 and was posted to a staff role in Melbourne.
+In 1901, he achieved the rank of lieutenant colonel, and assumed command of the 11th Light Horse Regiment in 1903.
 He was promoted to colonel in 1906, and placed in command of the 4th Light Horse Brigade.
-In 1909, Hughes took up an appointment the Governor-General's aide de camp.
+In 1909, Hughes took up an appointment as the Governor-General's aide de camp.
 In 1912, the 4th Light Horse Brigade was re-designated as the 7th Light Horse Brigade.